nicolaschotard/stackyter/README.rst

 LSST stack + Jupyter -> stackyter

 This script will allow you to run a jupyter notebook (or lab) at CC-IN2P3 while displaying it localy in your local brower.

 It is mainly intended to help LSST members to interact with the datasets already available at CC-IN2P3 using Python, but can be use for other purposes that need an anaconda environment.

+It can also be used by any CC-IN2P3 users thanks to the ``--mysetup`` option, allowing a personal environment to be setup when the session is starting (and thus ignoring the LSST environment). **Caveat:**
+Jupyter must be available in your personal environment for this script to be useful.

 Installation